What Are Xanax (Alprazolam) Bars?

 Withdrawal can develop within hours after taking your last dose.
 Some symptoms, including rebound anxiety and depression, may last weeks or months after last use.

 Overdose is another primary concern associated with Xanax abuse, especially if you buy counterfeit Xanax bars off the street.

-A Xanax overdose can occur by taking high doses of Xanax all at once, or by mixing it with other depressants, like alcohol or opioids (e.g. fentanyl).
+A Xanax overdose can occur by taking high doses of Xanax all at once, or by mixing it with other depressants, like alcohol or opioids.